hfoffani/hypolambda/README.md

 A small functional programming language for .NET.

-Its syntax is based on Python but whitespaces are ignored.
+Its syntax is based on Python, but whitespaces are ignored.
 Everything is an expression.
-The language runtime is embeddable, its AST is accesible and it compiles to portable pcode.
+The language runtime is embeddable, its AST is accesible, and it compiles to portable pcode.
-There's an REPL you can play with and the project includes lots of unit tests.
+There's a REPL you can play with, and the project includes lots of unit tests.

 ### Why? ###

-Though I do not recommend using it to develop full applications it's very appropiate as a template or customization language for a .NET application.
+Though I do not recommend using it to develop full applications, it's very appropriate as a template or customization language for a .NET application.

-HL has a very small footprint which lets you embed it in any kind of .NET project including mobile ones.
+HL has a tiny footprint which lets you embed it in any kind of .NET project including mobile ones.